 Yoga classes often begin with a “community breath” where participants close their eyes, quiet their mind, and breathe together, in and out.
-This emphasizes the connection to one another, the surrounding community, and all of humanity.
+This can embody a connection to one another, the surrounding community, and all of humanity.

 Dana knows firsthand how crucial access to yoga can be to maintain one’s mental health.
 Suffering from postpartum depression after the birth of her children, she felt isolated and despondent.
 Her friend suggested she try yoga, which instantly drew Dana into the practice.